Cranial Technologies

 • Look for any misalignment between the index fingers.

-A more noticeable misalignment indicates a more severe condition.
+Usually, a more noticeable misalignment indicates a more severe degree of plagiocephaly.

 Head shapes comparing normal to plagiocephaly from the frontal view

-• One eye is smaller than the other
+• One eye is smaller than the other, or one cheek is fuller

 • Eyes are not level to one another

-• Face appears small relative to the size of the head
+• Face appears small relative to the size of their head

 Head shapes comparing normal to plagiocephaly from below